Sedillo offers scenic seclusion just outside Albuquerque

 Bernalillo County is a hiker’s paradise

 The area’s mountainous landscape lends itself to hiking.
-Bernalillo County, which encompasses Sedillo and Albuquerque, is littered with trails.
-Spots close by include the Lower Pine Trail, a 9-mile loop open not just to hiking but also for horse riding and mountain biking.
+Bernalillo County, which encompasses Sedillo and Albuquerque, has many trails.
+Spots close by include the Lower Pine Trail, a 9-mile loop open not just to hiking but also for horseback riding and mountain biking.
 The Cedro Peak Trail is about 15 miles in total and offers scenic views.
-The Edgewood Equestrian Center, 8 miles away, is another outlet for those with horses, with more trails.
-The Wildlife West Nature Park, near the equestrian center in Edgewood, has nature trails where visitors can take in coyotes, birds, foxes and other animals from outside their enclosures.
+The Edgewood Equestrian Center, 8 miles away, is another outlet for those with horses.
+The Wildlife West Nature Park, near the equestrian center in Edgewood, has nature trails where visitors can see coyotes, foxes and other animals from outside their enclosures.

 Edgewood organizes several community experiences

-Sedillo residents can make the quick trip to Edgewood for community programming.
+Sedillo residents can make the quick trip to Edgewood for community events.
 The town hosts a Fourth of July fireworks show during the summer, multiple arts and crafts fairs and a trunk-or-treat for Halloween at Venus Park.
-There’s also a Christmas parade on State Route 344 in early December, followed by a tree lighting at Venus Park.
+There’s also a Christmas parade on state Route 344 in early December, followed by a tree lighting at Venus Park.

 Written By